christiangemesi/bachelorarbeit/README.md

 > ![import_db_phpmyadmin.png](images_readme%2Fimport_db_phpmyadmin.png)
 > - Now the database thekre with the 7 tables got generated. <br>
 > ![tables_thekre.png](images_readme%2Ftables_thekre.png)
 > - After that we have to create a new database user for the system access.
-Go to "Benutzerkonten" in the navigation bar and klick Benutzerkonten hinzufügen.
+Go back to the homepage and then choose "Benutzerkonten" in the navigation bar and klick Benutzerkonten hinzufügen.
 > ![add_user_phpmyadmin.png](images_readme%2Fadd_user_phpmyadmin.png)
 > - The hostname is localhost.
 The username and password are defined in the .env file.
 > ![add_user_name_password_phpmyadmin.png](images_readme%2Fadd_user_name_password_phpmyadmin.png)